rgolubtsov/nonlinear-optimization-algorithms-multilang/README.md

 * The Hooke and Jeeves :small_blue_diamond: ISO C++ (C++98/03/11) implementation
 * The Hooke and Jeeves :small_blue_diamond: Perl 5 implementation
 * The Hooke and Jeeves :small_blue_diamond: JavaScript implementation
+* The Hooke and Jeeves :small_blue_diamond: Java implementation

 ---